-Now, we are going to prove that by solving SDP (6) on problems with $z_{VCP}^*\geq\frac{n}{2}$, it is not possible to produce a solution which meets the Property (1) on both graphs $G'$ and $G"$ unless the induced graph on $V'_\varepsilon$ is bipartite and the induced graph on $V"_\varepsilon$ is bipartite. \\ \\ \textbf{Theorem 5.} For 4 normalized vectors $v_1,v_2,v_3,v_4$ which are perpendicular to each other, there exists exactly one normalized vector $v$ where $v.v_i=0.5\ \ i=1,2,3,4$.
+We are going to prove that by solving the SDP model (4) on problems with $z^*(G)\geq\frac{n}{2}$, it is impossible to produce a solution that meets the Property (1) on $G$, unless the induced graph on $V_\varepsilon$ is bipartite. \\ \\ \textbf{Theorem 6.} For four normalized vectors $v_1,v_2,v_3,v_4$ which are perpendicular to each other, there exists exactly one normalized vector $v$ with $vv_i=0.5\ (i=1,2,3,4)$.
 Such a vector $v$ satisfies the equation $v=0.5(v_1+v_2+v_3+v_4)$. \\ \textbf{Proof.}